 It happens to everyone.
-All of the sudden, with no warning or apparent cause, one or both of your ears starts to ring.
+Abruptly, with no warning or apparent cause, one or both of your ears starts to ring.
 A seemingly high pitched sound that can be distracting at times.
 Sometimes lasting for just a few minutes, other times lasting for hours.
 We wanted to know what causes this annoying phenomena, and if there are ways to prevent it from happening.

 A Brief Public Service Announcement